-45. [LO 1] The estate of Monique Chablis earned \$450 of income this year.
+(45) [LO1] The estate of Monique Chablis earned \$450 of income this year.
 Is the estate required to file an income tax return?

-No, because the estate's gross income is less than \$600, the estate is not required to file an income tax return.
+Because the estate's gross income is less than \$600, the estate is not required to file an income tax return.

-46. [LO 1] Jamarcus, a full-time student, earned \$2,500 this year from a summer job.
+(46) [LO1] Jamarcus, a full-time student, earned \$2,500 this year from a summer job.
 He had no other income this year and will have zero federal income tax liability this year.
 His employer withheld \$300 of federal income tax from his summer pay.
 Is Jamarcus required to file a tax return?
 Should Jamarcus file a tax return?